yugabyte/yugabyte-db/docs/content/latest/develop/explore-sample-apps.md

 After [creating a local cluster](../../quick-start/create-local-cluster/), follow the instructions below to run the Yugastore application.

-After running Yugastore, we recommend running the [IoT Fleet Management](../realworld-apps/iot-spark-kafka-ksql/) application.
+After running Yugastore, Yugabyte recommend running the [IoT Fleet Management](../realworld-apps/iot-spark-kafka-ksql/) application.
 This app is built on top of YugabyteDB as the database (using the YCQL API), Confluent Kafka as the message broker, KSQL or Apache Spark Streaming for real-time analytics and Spring Boot as the application framework.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >